OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md

-Each deployment will then proceed independently with the resulting set of deployment targets.
-We are going to leverage this behaviour to implement dedicated and shared hosting in our sample.
+Each deployment will then proceed independently with the resulting set of deployment targets.Â We are going to leverage this behaviour to implement dedicated and shared hosting in our sample.

 ## Scenario: Dedicated hosting